dbafromthecold/SqlServerChaosEngineering/slides.md

 ### What failure are we going to test?
 <!-- .slide: style="text-align: left;"> -->
-<p class="fragment">- What happens if the primary node in an Availbility Group cluster fails?</p>
+<p class="fragment">What happens if the primary node in an Availbility Group cluster fails?</p>

 ---

 ### Defining the experiment
 <!-- .slide: style="text-align: left;"> -->
-<p class="fragment">- Hypothesis
+<p class="fragment">Hypothesis
-    - The listener of the availbility group should remain online</p>
+emsp    - The listener of the availbility group should remain online</p>
-<p class="fragment">- Method
+<p class="fragment">Method
-    - Stop the SQL database engine service on the primary node</p>
+emsp    - Stop the SQL database engine service on the primary node</p>
-<p class="fragment">- Rollback
+<p class="fragment">Rollback
-    - Restart the SQL database engine service on the primary node</p>
+emsp    - Restart the SQL database engine service on the primary node</p>

 ---